 C:\mklink /D D:\Maindata D:\Data

 Now, if you now look in D:\Maindata, you will see whatever files that were there in the other directory.
-This as always been there in Linux, but this feature has now been made available in Vista too.
+It has always been there in Linux, but this feature has now been made available in Vista too.

-Most of the old XP executables remain, but here are 10 new executables introduced in Windows Vista.
+Most of the old XP executables remain, but here are ten new executables introduced in Windows Vista.

-Under a normal/standard User Account, any application that tries to write to a protected system folder like C\Program Files or C\Windows, gets automatically redirected to a Virtual File Store, which is situated within the particular users profile.
+Under a regular/standard User Account, any application that tries to write to a protected system folder like C\Program Files or C\Windows gets automatically redirected to a Virtual File Store, which is situated within the particular user’s profile.

 Applications that attempt to read from these protected file & registry locations look first in the virtual stores.